 What's the advantage of studying to become an FX artist at Gnomon?

 As well as teaching the fundamentals, we develop a pipeline methodology and a storytelling methodology.
-That's true in every track you choose.
+That's true in every emphasis of study.
 Whether you choose Visual Effects Animation, Modeling & Texturing, or any of the other options on offer, our main goal is the same: to prepare you for a real job in the industry.

 I train my students to come into class as if they were delivering a shot to a VFX supervisor: we start with the basics and build up through intermediate and advanced techniques, then when you get to demo reel class, we require you to create shot work.
 It's a fun environment and you get to do a lot of cool stuff, but you also get to learn every aspect of a real visual effects pipeline.